Use the Rich Text Editor to edit pages & comments

 When you create and edit content using the Rich Text Editor you are actually creating web pages on the intranet.
 These web pages are created using HTML code, the basic technical language of web pages.
 The Rich Text Editor translates your text and formatting into the HTML code that makes up the page.

 HTML consists of plain text accompanied by web code tags that specify formatting and display options.
 You can switch between editing an intranet page using the Rich Text Editor and editing the HTML code of the page directly by clicking the "Source" button in the RTE.

 You can switch the Rich Text Editor to full screen mode by clicking the Maximize button in the RTE toolbar.
 To minimize back to the regular view, click the Maximize button again.

-As of version 9.4, if enabled on your intranet, you can enter emojis in the Rich Text Editor when editing a page.
+If enabled on your intranet, you can enter emojis in the Rich Text Editor when editing a page.
 Click on the emoji icon in the RTE and type to search for an emoji, or scroll or navigate through the sections of the emoji list.

 You can also enter emojis by typing a colon ":" and then typing to search for the emoji you want.
 A dropdown list will appear with emojis that match your term; click to select the one you want.
 Use this method to enter emojis in places that don't display the RTE, like when leaving a comment or a Shout-out from an Activity card.

 You can insert icons from the Font Awesome 4.7 icon set into intranet pages using the Source button.
 To do this, you will insert some HTML into the source code of the page you are editing.
 You can copy and paste the HTML for the icon from the Font Awesome website.
 You will need to make a small addition to the HTML for it to display correctly.